luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 ### 1.3 Problems with DNS

-While the Domain Name System (DNS) is crucial for the internet's functionality, its inherently centralized control points, particularly at the root level, introduce significant vulnerabilities and challenges.
+While the Domain Name System (DNS) is foundational to the internet's global functionality, its inherent centralized control points, particularly at the root At this level, it introduces significant political vulnerabilities and risks.
 The Internet Assigned Numbers Authority (IANA), operating under the Internet Corporation for Assigned Names and Numbers (ICANN) manages the DNS root zone.
-This centralized coordination is broadly recognized as indispensable for maintaining global internet stability and interoperability, ensuring the consistent application of unique identifiers worldwide [^ref:iana-about].
+Although this centralized coordination is broadly deemed indispensable for global internet stability and interoperability, ensuring consistent unique identifiers worldwide[^iana-about], it simultaneously creates a crucial point of leverage for political influence.

-However, this centrality, despite the geographically distributed nature of root server instances, creates complex problems and risks.
-The primary concerns revolve around the potential for IANA's functions to act as a single point of failure (SPOF) for the internet's technical infrastructure, specifically at the policy and data management layers [^ref:old_dominion-brief_review_of_dns].
-In other words, while individual root servers are robust against physical attacks, the vulnerability lies in centralized control over the authoritative root zone file, which defines the internet's top-level structure.
-This singular point of control can be leveraged for political influence [^ref:old_dominion-brief_review_of_dns].

-This centralized control also exposes the DNS to the risk of political influence and censorship, fundamentally undermining the internet's core principles of openness and neutrality and also leads to increased internet fragmentation, often referred to as the "Splinternet," which jeopardizes global interoperability and communication [^ref:european_union-internet_governance].
+The primary concern is that IANA's functions represent a single point of failure (SPOF) not necessarily in terms of technical resilience against physical attacks, but critically at the policy and data management layers[^old_dominion-brief_review_of_dns].
+This centralized control over the authoritative root zone file—which dictates the internet's top-level structure—exposes the entire system to political pressure, manipulation, and censorship.
+Such vulnerabilities fundamentally undermine the internet's core principles of openness and neutrality, contributing to the increasing threat of Internet fragmentation, often termed the "Splinternet," which jeopardizes global interoperability and communication[^european_union-internet_governance].
+The historical role of the U.S. government and ongoing concerns about its influence over ICANN, despite the multi-stakeholder model, further highlight that control in Internet governance is a complex sociotechnical and political issue, extending beyond mere technical operations.

-A direct consequence of this centralization is DNS-based blocking and manipulation, a prevalent method of internet censorship.
-This operates by interfering with the DNS resolution process, the initial step in accessing any online resource.
-When a user attempts to access a censored website, the DNS server can be configured to fail to return an IP address, redirect the user to an alternative page (like a government-approved message), or even point to a fake version of the prohibited website [^ref:tatua-what_is_censorship].
-Such interference is most commonly enforced at the Internet Service Provider (ISP) level, as ISPs can compel their customers' devices to use their designated DNS servers, thus gaining control over the resolution process.
+A direct manifestation of this political vulnerability is DNS-based blocking and manipulation, a prevalent method of internet censorship.
+This process interferes with DNS resolution, the initial step in accessing online resources.
+Authorities can compel Internet Service Providers (ISPs) to configure their DNS servers to prevent access to specific websites—either by failing to return an IP address, redirecting users to government-approved pages, or even to deceptive fake versions of the site [^tatua-what_is_censorship].
+ISPs' ability to mandate the use of their designated DNS servers for customer devices provides them with a powerful mechanism for control and censorship.

-Real-world incidents vividly illustrate these vulnerabilities, especially concerning internet routing manipulation.
-For example, in November 2021, users in Mexico received bogus DNS responses for whatsapp.net.
-This occurred due to a BGP (Border Gateway Protocol) route leak.
-BGP is the internet's fundamental routing protocol for exchanging path information between different networks (Autonomous Systems).
-A route leak happens when a network incorrectly advertises routes for IP addresses it doesn't legitimately control, or for paths it shouldn't propagate.
-In this incident, the BGP route leak inadvertently diverted DNS queries destined for <whatsapp.net> to a local instance of a root name server in China.
-These rerouted queries then encountered "middleboxes" (network devices designed to inspect and sometimes alter traffic) that injected fake DNS responses [^ref:delft_university-intercept_adn_inject].
-Similar root traffic manipulations were reported in 2010 and 2011, where other BGP route leaks made China-located root instances globally available, leading to queries for domains like twitter.com and facebook.com being answered with incorrect IP addresses [^ref:delft_university-intercept_adn_inject].
-More recently, in August 2024, Brazil's Supreme Court imposed a ban on X (formerly Twitter), with ISPs compelled to block access by configuring their DNS systems to not serve IP addresses for the platform [^ref:reason_foundation-x_ban] [^ref:olhar_digital-como_e_feito_o_bloqueio].
+Real-world incidents vividly illustrate how these centralized control points enable political and state-level interference.
+For instance, in November 2021, users in Mexico received bogus DNS responses for <whatsapp.net>.
+This was caused by a BGP (Border Gateway Protocol) route leak, where a network inadvertently or intentionally advertised incorrect routing information.
+This misdirection diverted DNS queries to a local instance of a root name server located in China.
+These rerouted queries then passed through middleboxes—network devices that can inspect and alter traffic—which injected fake DNS responses[^delft_university-intercept_and_inject].
+Similar incidents of BGP route leaks leading to DNS manipulation by state-controlled infrastructure in China were reported in 2010 and 2011, affecting domains like <twitter.com> and
+<facebook.com>[^delft_university-intercept_and_inject].
+More recently, in In
+August 2024, Brazil's Supreme Court imposed a ban on X (formerly Twitter), compelling ISPs to block access by configuring their DNS systems to withhold the platform's IP addresses [^reason_foundation-x_ban] [^olhar_digital-como_e_feito_o_bloqueio].

+Beyond direct censorship, the current DNS system also suffers from a significant lack of transparency and accountability.
+Decisions regarding domain registrations, updates, and resolutions are frequently made within the opaque confines of domain registrars and governing bodies, offering end-users limited insight into these processes.
+This opacity further underscores the systemic weaknesses in the DNS ecosystem's security, resilience, and trustworthiness.

+These examples underscore that despite its technical distribution, the DNS's centralized governance and operational choke points pose significant threats to Internet freedom, accessibility, and neutrality, highlighting an urgent need for more resilient and decentralized naming solutions.

 ## 2. What is the solution to my problem?